openmrs/openmrs-contrib-id/development-guide.md

 Currently, we organize the code this way.

 ```
-/.                          where all documentation and script lies
+/.                          where all documentation and scripts lie
 --/app                      all basic funtional source files
-----/app/model              where all Mongoose model lies
+----/app/models             where all Mongoose model lies
-----/app/routes             basic routes files
-----/app/system-modules     the system modules
+----/app/routes             where the routers are defined
 ----/app/user-modules       optional add-ons which adds additional functionality
+--/templates                view templates
 --/logs                     the log files
 --/resource                 static resources
 --/test                     tests should reside here.
---/views                    view templates
 ```
-**Note**: system-modules and user-modules will have a similar structure under its own tree.
+**Note**
++ You'd better use corresponding structure between `app/routes` and `templates/views`.
++ For modules, you may refer to existing modules, like [openmrs-contrib-id-oauth](https://github.com/openmrs/openmrs-contrib-id-oauth).

 ### Testing
-The testing files are under `test` folder.
+The testing files are under `tests` folder.
 If you want to run it, first you should add a `conf.js` under this folder.
-Currently it only holds a `mongoURI` attribute to specify the testing database, we advise you use a separate one from the normal database, in order to prevent it from being messed up.
-However, in the part that testing synchronization with OpenLDAP, we are forced to use the same database as production.
+Currently it only holds a `mongoURI` attribute to specify the testing database, we advise you to use a different one from the normal database, in order to prevent it from being messed up.
+However, in the part that testing synchronization with OpenLDAP, we are using the same database as production.
 So be careful with that.
-Ultimately, we will change this, so pull requests welcome.

-And the `Makefile` contains the script for running tests, you may run test easily by `make test`.
+If you have any ideas how to improve this, please make a PR.

+To run the test, type `npm test` which would call `tests/runner`.

+*Caveat*: You may have noticed that some tests requires `app/logger`.
+We did a patch for `log4js`, which adds a `addLogger` method to it.
+In order to require modules that used `log4js`, you need to require the source to make the patch available.

 ### Development Rules
 Whatever by the design or due to history, we have some implicit rules.

 + Code style, we are following the [Felix's](http://nodeguide.com/style.html).
 You should follow it in most cases.
 However, remember it's not like the absolute laws that you cannot violate, it's just a guideline.

-+ Global variables, for historical reason, we used a global variable `global.__commonModule` to store the path of `openmrsid-common.js`, which requires other files, and provide common share for few important instance, like the `app` object of Express.

-    However, except from the convenince it brought, it may cause problems for testing and strong coupling.
-A suggestion is to directly require files in those functional files that might be used in other places.
-But you may use them in routes files.
++ Globals are bad and other stuff that would create strong coupling.

 + Routes structure, we tend to split different logic of routes into different files.
 You may refer details in the project.